krerkkiat/opl-mode/README.md

-# opl-mode
+# OPL Mode

-OPL mode for emacs
+An OPL mode for Emacs.

+## TODO

+- Properly put file in a package.